kevinboone/PMBASIC/README.md

 ## QUIT

-Exits the PMBASIC programmer which, on a microcontroller, will cause it to halt.
+Exits the PMBASIC program.
+On a microcontroller, this just resets PMBASIC, as there's no where to quit _to_.

 ## Running a program